-FOR A LIGHTNING-FAST DELAWARE REFUND, SUBMIT YOUR RETURN ELECTRONICALLY.
+FOR THE FASTEST DELAWARE REFUND, SUBMIT YOUR RETURN ELECTRONICALLY

-Advantages of electronic submission:

-- Refunds in as little as 5 days, if additional documentation is not required - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.
+- Advantages of electronic submission: - If we do not need additional information, you may receive your refund in as little as 5 days. - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.